cmiles/PointlessWaymarksProject/README.md

 ![All Content List](PointlessWaymarks.CmsScreenShots/AllContentList.jpg "All Content List")

 Each Content Type has a dedicated list that allows access to content-specific commands not available in the All Content list.
-Content lists start by loading a limited number of recent entries - this allows even very large lists to load quickly and shows the content that you are most likely to be actively working on.
+Content lists start by loading a limited number of recent entries - this allows even very large lists to load quickly with the content that you are most likely to be actively working on.
 Loading the full list is a single button click.

 The ability to export to Excel, edit, and import the changes back into the Pointless Waymarks CMS is provided for all content types and most fields.
 Many updates are more easily made inside the program but Excel provides a powerful interface for complicated/bulk edits.